FIS Profile Banking System Load Testing

 The Fidelity Profile system is a large project, and for its load testing, it is essential to automate processes.
 For this reason, our engineers have automated the following actions:

-- the process of preparing tests;
+- preparing tests;

-- the preparation of the test report.
+- preparation of the test report.

 - We create a test profile in advance, based on the collected project statistics;

 - From this profile, we generate a file to transfer the script for making the test plan;

 - We take the values for XML compilation from the file;

 - We send XML via Rest-API to MicroFocus Performance Center and create the test plan.